GamakCZ/SkyWars/README.md

         Permission: sw.cmd.set (OP)
         Usage: /sw set <arenaName>
+        Note: This command can be used only in-game /sw join:
+        Description: Join an arena
+        Permission: sw.cmd.start
+        Usage: /sw start
-        Note: This command can be used only in-game /sw arenas:
+        Note: This command can be used only in-game /sw start:
+        Description: Start an arena
+        Permission: sw.cmd.join
+    /sw arenas:
         Description: Displays list of all arenas
         Permission: sw.cmd.arenas (OP)